Willie Nelson: Issues with the Internal Revenue Service

 In 1990, the IRS seized most of Nelson's assets, claiming that he owed $32 million.
 In addition to the unpaid taxes, Nelson's situation was worsened by the weak investments he had made during the early 1980s.
-In 1978, after he fired his manager Neil Reshen, Nelson was introduced by Dallas lawyer Terry Bray to the accounting firm Price Waterhouse.
+In 1978, after Nelson fired his manager Neil Reshen, Dallas lawyer Terry Bray introduced Nelson to the accounting firm Price Waterhouse.
 To repay the debt Reshen had created with the IRS, Nelson was recommended to invest in tax shelters that ultimately flopped.
 While the IRS disallowed his deductions for 1980, 1981 and 1982 (at a time that Nelson's income multiplied), due to penalties and interests, the debt increased by the end of the decade.

 His lawyer, Jay Goldberg, negotiated the sum to be lowered to $16 million.
 Later, Nelson's attorney renegotiated a settlement with the IRS in which he paid $6 million, although Nelson did not comply with the agreement.
 Nelson released The IRS Tapes: Who'll Buy My Memories? as a double album, with all profits destined for the IRS.
 Many of his assets were auctioned and purchased by friends, who donated or rented his possessions to him for a nominal fee.
 He sued Price Waterhouse, contending that they put his money in illegal tax shelters.
 The lawsuit was settled for an undisclosed amount and Nelson cleared his debts by 1993.